 Step 5: Record Your Episodes

-Step 5 starts with setup, storage, and organization.
+Step five starts with setup, storage, and organization.
 You do not want to have a podcast five years later without a clean operational system to organize and manage your podcast episodes, recordings, and notes.
 So, you need to set up your organization before you have episodes that need to be stored.
-In my course, we set that all up together.
+In Podcast to Profit, we set that all up together.

 Once we have all the operations set up, we can learn how to record our episodes.
-This step examines how you record the episode, how the equipment plugs in, and what software you use to record.
+This step examines how you record the episode, how the equipment is plugged in, and what software you use for recording.
 You also need to learn how to edit your episode using the software.
 In my process, you can use two different software options; you choose the one you like best.

-I also teach you all the little things inside the recording that help you export an episode with SEO and metadata so that your podcast can be found and bring people in, creating an audience for the show.
+I also teach you all the little things inside the recording that help you export an episode with SEO and metadata, so that your podcast can be found and attract people, creating an audience for the show.

 Step 6 of How to Start a Podcast: Guests and Interviews

-If you are going to have guests on your show, this step helps you figure out how to find the right guests.
-I teach you in my course how to schedule your guests in using Calendly and how we set up an intake form for them.
-We look at the legalities of having a guest on your show.
+If you’re going to have guests on your show, this step helps you figure out how to find the right ones.
+In my course, I teach you how to schedule your guests using Calendly and how to set up an intake form for them.
+We also look at the legalities of having a guest on your show.

 Once you have your guests scheduled, you learn how to record an episode with a guest because this is a different process from recording a solo show.
 We use a different software for this.
 We look at the interview, the follow-up, and the promotion of an episode where you feature a guest.
-It is very simple but includes some steps you must go through.
+It’s very simple, but it includes some steps you need to go through.

 Step 7: Editing Your Episodes

-This step is included in my course, but if you are not going to take the course, you need to learn how to edit or pay to outsource to get your editing done.
-You can also decide to have an unedited show, which is also an option.
+This step is included in my course, but if you’re not taking the course, you’ll need to learn how to edit or pay to outsource the editing.
+You can also choose to have an unedited show, which is another option.
 Once you have edited your episode, you need to learn how to upload it to your host.
 All of this is covered in this step.

 Step 8: Writing Show Notes